top of page

 PEER+: Establishing a community of practice to support delivery of peer-based health promotion programs to increase meaningful participation of underserved populations.

-These approaches mutually benefit peers and participants by enhancing self-efficacy, fostering community and promoting meaningful participation.
+Peer approaches mutually benefit peers and participants by enhancing self-efficacy, fostering community and promoting meaningful participation.
 Despite these strengths, gaps in theoretical models, evidence and evaluation frameworks limit the potential of peer-based programs, particularly for underserved populations.
 These gaps risk overburdening peers, funding challenges, and premature program cessation.

 Project summary: This project aims to support Western Australian health promotion organisations to increase meaningful participation in peer-based health promotion by underserved populations, specifically young people, LGBTIQA+ people and people from culturally and linguistically diverse backgrounds, via establishing and piloting a capacity-building Community of Practice, PEER+.